nickjbrowning/cscs-docs/docs/index.md

 -   :fontawesome-solid-screwdriver-wrench: __Build and Install Software__

-    Focus on your content and generate a responsive and searchable static site
+    Guides on how to build and install software from source using uenv and containers

     [:octicons-arrow-right-24: Building and Installing Software](build-install/index.md)